Skip to Content

 No swimming sign with danger information

-Swimming prohibited sign at the beginning of Ithaca Falls Trail
+Swimming prohibited sign at the beginning of trail

+For the safety of yourself and those around you, swimming is outright prohibited.
 If you really must cool off, don’t go in the water anywhere near the waterfall.
-There is plenty of room further down creek well away from the dangerous plunge pool.
+There is plenty of room further down creek well away from the dangerous plunge pool that can be 30-50 ft deep.

 Tall and wide waterfall flowing heavily behind small boulders in the foreground in Ithaca Falls NY

-Using small boulders as foreground with Ithaca Falls behind
+Our example using small boulders as foreground with the waterfall behind it

-However, that is rare and you would probably need a few goes at it.
+However, that is rare and you’d probably need a few goes at it.

 Best Photo Spots